What Constitutes a Disability?

 When is the best time to contact ACCESS?

-After you have been admitted to the college and received your College Wide ID, please contact the appropriate office to schedule an appointment.
-For further information please see our ACCESS Admission Process on the right.
+After you have been admitted to the college and received your College Wide ID, please contact the appropriate office to attend an ACCESS Information Session or Schedule an appointment.
+For further information please see our Request for Services link on the right.

 Can my parents handle all this for me?

 No, it is your responsibility as the student, and it is expected that the student handle everything pertaining to his or her college education.
-However, it is not uncommon for parents to play a part in getting started at College, and with your written consent, they are allowed limited involvement.
+However, it is not uncommon for parents to assist you in getting started at College, and with your written consent, they are allowed limited involvement.

 Can I apply for services anytime throughout the year?